The Help Cupboard

 Avoid gifting things you wouldn’t eat yourself, or close to expiry/expired

 We get a lot of white and black beans, and they don’t move

-With pandemic restrictions easing, Trinity is open again, meaning you can deposit food on the red wagon or on the table just inside the doors.
-Our new parish Administrator, Kelly, is in the office Monday to Friday from 9 am to 4 pm.
+You can deposit food on the red wagon or on the table just inside the doors from the parking lot.
+Our new parish Administrator, Kelly, is in the office Monday to Friday from 9 AM to 4 PM.
 Ring the bell and she can let you in if you wish to drop food items off inside.
 The Men’s Group will continue to fill the cupboard daily and any support you can provide is deeply appreciated.